Altinn/altinn-notifications/README.md

 The application runs on port 5090.
 See full details in Dockerfile.

-- In a terminal navigate to/src/Altinn.Notifications
+- In a terminal navigate to /src/Altinn.Notifications
 - Run `dotnet run ` or `dotnet watch`

 Application is now available on localhost:5090.